localmess/localhost-abuse/frida-scripts/README.md

 # 🔓 Android TLS/SSL Unpinning with Frida + mitmweb

-This tool allows you to inject Frida-based SSL unpinning hooks to bypasses SSL/TLS certificate validation in Android apps (meta and otherwise) and transparently intercept their HTTPS traffic using `mitmproxy`/`mitmweb`.
+This tool allows you to inject Frida-based SSL unpinning hooks to bypasses SSL/TLS certificate validation in Android apps (Meta and otherwise) and transparently intercept their HTTPS traffic using `mitmproxy`/`mitmweb`.

 ---